katereverie/JavaScript/curriculum/curriculum-projects/Platformer-Game/keyTakeaways.md

 6. Now that the coordinates array and `CheckPoint` class are ready, we are also ready to generate checkpoint objects.
   6.1.
 Instantiate checkpoint objects by mapping every element (coordinate object) of the checkpointPositions array to a new array that stores each instantiated checkpoint object.
 The callback passed into `.map()` should take checkpoint parameter and return a checkpoint object with properties from the checkpoint parameter, by passing the properties of the checkpoint paramter into the `CheckPoint` class.
 7. Now that we have an array consisting of checkpoint *class objects*, we can animate them on the screen by calling the *draw()* method on each *class object*, inside the `animate` function.
+8. Now that we have animated every checkpoint instance on the screen, we need to update if/if-else statements in `animate()` to ensure everything is in check.
+(I am still struggling to understand part of the logic behind the checking mechanism)
+9. Now that a checkpoint will disappear from the screen once collided with the player, we need to inform the player 9.1. create a callback function variable which will inform the player that a checkpoint has been reached.
+This can be done by accessing the corresponding HTML element and its CSS display property: set it to "block" to make the message appear on screen, using `checkpointVariableName.style.display = "block"`.
+  9.2.
+Now that the HTML element will show on the screen, you also need to make sure that the text content also appears.
+The specific text content can be passed in as the parameter for the callback.
+  9.3.
+Also you need to make sure that the collision actually happened.
+So, add an if statement to check that.
+10. Now that we need to make these interactions/messages appear on screen.
+So, update `animate()` function.
+  10.1.
+Start by iterating through the checkpoints array, pass in a callback which takes `checkpoint, index, checkpoints` as its parameters.
+  10.2.
+Inside the callback body, declare an array which stores boolean values to check whether the following conditions are met:
+    I. whether player's x position is greater than or equal to checkpoint's x position;
+    II. whether player's y position is greater than or equal to checkpoint's y position;
+    III. whether player's y position + player's height is less than or equal to checkpoint's y position + checkpoint's height;
+    VI. whether checkpoint collision has taken place.
+  10.3.
+We also need to add more rules to the checkpoint detection rules array.
+    I. check if player's x position - player's width is less than or equal to the checkpoint's x position - checkpoint's width + player's width * 0.9.
+(This will ensure that the player is close enough to the checkpoint to claim/reach it);
+    II. check if the checkpoint index is strictly equal to 0 or if the previous `checkpoints[index - 1].claimed` is true.
+(This ensures that the player can only claim the first checkpoint or a checkpoint that has already been claimed);
+11. Now that we have checkpoint detection rules in place, we need to determine if each rule element is true.
+  11.1.
+Add an if statement: the condition should check if every rule is true, using `every()`.
+If it is true, call `claim()` on the checkpoint object/instance.
+  11.2.
+Add another if statement to check whether the player has reached the last checkpoint.
+We can check if the checkpoint object has been claimed by checking if the claimed property is true.
+How do we know it's the *last* checkpoint?
+Don't forget its index property.
+Check if the index is equal to the last element of the checkpoints array.
+If the condition is met, we set the `isDetectionCollisionDetectionActive` to false, and call the `showCheckpointScreen` function and pass in "You reached the final checkpoint!" as an argument or whatever you like the player to see on the screen.
+Lastly, we need to call the `movePlayer` function and pass in the string `"ArrowRight"` as the first argument and number `0` as the second, and boolean `false` as the third.
+  11.3.
+If the reached checkpoint is not the last, we simply show the player that they have reached *a* checkpoint.
+So, add an `else if` statement accordingly.
+For the condition: check if player's x position is greater than or equal to checkpoint's x position && player's x position is less than or equal to checkpoint's x position + 40. (__why?__)